 Unless specifically advised otherwise by a competent DUI lawyer completely familiar with the all facts and circumstances of the case, a person should ALWAYS enter a “not guilty” plea to any and all charges at this stage

-This will allow the lawyer to subsequently determine if any charge(s) can be dismissed for lack of or problems with the evidence, or as part of a negotiated plea-bargain.
+This will allow the lawyer to subsequently determine if any charge(s) can be dismissed for lack of evidence, or problems with the evidence, or as part of a negotiated plea-bargain.

 If you have already posted money at the police station before being released from jail (usually shown on an “interim bond receipt”), then that amount will almost always be considered adequate, and no further monies will be required by the court at the arraignment.

 In the real world, about the most important thing to come out of an arraignment is the setting of bond “conditions,” which always include things like an order to refrain from consuming any alcohol or drugs, a prohibition against leaving the state without the court’s permission, and a requirement that the you “test,” in some way (and at various times) to ensure compliance with the no drinking/no drugs requirement.